RagedUnicorn/docker-postgresql/README.md

 docker stack deploy --compose-file=docker-compose.stack.yml [stackname]
 ```

 For a production deployment a stack should be deployed.
-The secret will then be taken into account and postgresql will be setup accordingly.
+The secrets will then be taken into account and postgresql will be setup accordingly.
 The new app user will be configured for external access to the database.

 ## Dockery